cocoslime/point-in-PC-polygon/pip-logistic-model/model-description.md

 ### Model 3

-We don't care about how many sides in one training file.
+We don't care about how many sides in one polygon

 Only convex hull data will be handled